JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 ### Calling Functions Directly

-If you possess your own dataset or a particular use-case in mind, there might arise a need to directly call a specific function.
+If you possess your own financial statements data or have a different particular use-case in mind, it could be that you wish to directly use the functions in the FinanceToolkit.
 This Notebook illustrates the process of accomplishing this.

 [Open the Notebook](/projects/financetoolkit/functional-toolkit){: .btn .btn--info}